-Material Safety Data Sheets (MSDS)
+Safety Data Sheets (SDS)

-- The supervisor is responsible for acquiring and updating material safety data sheets for all hazardous chemicals located in their work area. - The material safety data sheets shall be reviewed by all personnel using the chemical before it is used and kept in the work area so that they are readily accessible. - To obtain specific material safety data sheets, request them from the manufacturer or distributor, or search the Internet for assistance. - Departments shall document their efforts to obtain MSDS's from suppliers. - Maintain a copy of letters requesting MSDS's in the file until the MSDS's are received. - Chemicals purchased locally from retail stores may not come with MSDS's.
-Under these circumstances, ask the retailer if they have the MSDS or request it from the chemical manufacturer or supplier. - If you have more than one material safety data sheet for a hazardous chemical from the same manufacturer: - Check the date and - Use the most current one - Discard all others. - To obtain further information or assistance in interpreting material safety data sheets, contact the manufacturer or distributor. - A material safety data sheet shall be developed and sent with those products that are synthesized by the Agency and distributed to outside parties if they contain hazardous chemicals in concentrations greater than one percent (or 0.1% for carcinogens).
-It is the responsibility of the laboratory synthesizing the product to develop and distribute the material safety data sheet.
+- The supervisor is responsible for acquiring and updating safety data sheets for all hazardous materials located in their work area. - The safety data sheets shall be reviewed by all personnel using the v material before it is used and kept in the work area so that they are readily accessible. - To obtain specific safety data sheets, request them from the manufacturer or distributor, or search the Internet for assistance. - Departments shall document their efforts to obtain SDS's from suppliers. - Maintain a copy of letters requesting SDS's in the file until the SDS's are received. - Hazardous materials purchased locally from retail stores may not come with SDSs.
+Under these circumstances, ask the retailer if they have the SDS or request it from the material manufacturer or supplier. - If you have more than one safety data sheet for a hazardous material from the same manufacturer: - Check the date and - Use the most current one - Discard all others. - To obtain further information or assistance in interpreting safety data sheets, contact the manufacturer or distributor. - A safety data sheet shall be developed and sent with those products that are synthesized by the Agency and distributed to outside parties if they contain hazardous materials in concentrations greater than one percent (or 0.1% for carcinogens).
+It is the responsibility of the laboratory synthesizing the product to develop and distribute the safety data sheet.